5 Techniques to Analyze Your Social Media Marketing Performance Better

 Number 2: Examining Follower Growth to Analyze Audience Behavior

-One of the most crucial aspect of using social media analytics is keeping a check on the number of followers across different social platforms.
+One of the most crucial aspects of using social media analytics is keeping a check on the number of followers across different social platforms.
 Let me put one thing upfront, if the number of followers is big, better will be the engagement and traffic.

 Talking of followers, well, you may figure out the count by simply taking a look at the numbers displayed on your social profiles.
 However, if you use social analytic tools, you may fetch better insights.
 With better insights, you get a better understanding of any outliers in your data.

-For instance, in the graph below, you are able to figure out the growth of followers (in Facebook) on a daily basis.
+For instance, in the graph below, you are able to figure out the growth of followers (on Facebook) on a daily basis.
 The hike in the graph tells you when you achieved the maximum number of followers and the drop shows when there was a fall in the traffic.

 One more thing, switching to different social media platforms each time to extract data might seem sluggish.
 However, if you make use of any social media analytics dashboard (offered by various third party clients), for instance, Cyfe, you’ll be able to keep a track of follower growth across all the social networks you wish to keep a check on, in one place.
-This makes the process of tracking and monitoring data way too easy and thus helps evaluate ROI and success of your social practices.
+This makes the process of tracking and monitoring data way too easy and thus helps evaluate the ROI and success of your social practices.

 Number 3: Track Impressions, Spot Irregularities, Fix em.

-Case in point, taking Twitter as an example, you can keep a check on the impressions by simply switching to Twitter Analytics section and clicking on the Tweets tab to take a peek into the count of Tweet impressions on particular days.
+Case in point, taking Twitter as an example, you can keep a check on the impressions by simply switching to the Twitter Analytics section and clicking on the Tweets tab to take a peek into the count of Tweet impressions on particular days.
 You can also take a closer look at what caused them so as to move spot irregularities in the reach and move ahead with better future practices.

-Make of note of the fact that if you increase your post frequency, the impression data might also vary accordingly.
+Make note of the fact that if you increase your post frequency, the impression data might also vary accordingly.
 And as the experts recommend, to accurately track impressions on a timely basis, it’s better to fix the number of posts.

 Number 4: Track engagement to monitor ups and downs in interactions

 All your effort goes in vain unless you fetch the right engagement.
-As a matter of fact, the above mentioned metrics should be proportional to the increase in engagement.
+As a matter of fact, the above-mentioned metrics should be proportional to the increase in engagement.